Braintree Payment Solutions Review

 You’ll be responsible for chargebacks, though, which come with a reasonable $15 fee.
 This is industry standard and unavoidable.
 If you knew how much of an expensive pain in the ass it is for processors to deal with chargebacks, you’d consider $15 unbelievably low.
-Their two-day payout is another plus, and an improvement for Braintree.
+The two-day payout is another plus.
+That means you’ll get your money quickly.

 A Quick Example:

-For a point of reference, 2.90% + $0.30 is what you’d expect to pay for non-qualified ecommerce payments with a good-quality processor, along with maybe 1.90% + $0.30 for qualified.
-Figuring a half and half split between the two, you’d pay about 2.40% + $0.30 on average, making Braintree about 0.5% more expensive that I might like to see.
+For a point of reference, 2.90% + $0.30 is what you’d expect to pay for non-qualified e-commerce payments with a good-quality processor, along with maybe 1.90% + $0.30 for qualified.
+Figuring a half-and-half split between the two, you’d pay about 2.40% + $0.30 on average, making Braintree about 0.5% more expensive that I might like to see.
 So if you’re doing $5,000 worth of sales each month, you might expect to pay an extra $25 with Braintree.
-But when you consider that standard monthly service and gateway fees usually come in at about $25 anyway, you can see that Braintree is actually offering competitive pricing, even for low-volume merchants.
-In my opinion, it’s absolutely worth it, especially if you’re going to take advantage of their unique marketplace, partners API, recurring billing and data storage features.
+But when you consider that standard monthly service and gateway fees usually come in at about $25 anyway, you can see that Braintree is actually offering competitive pricing, most of all for low-volume merchants.
+In my opinion, it’s absolutely worth it, especially if you’re going to take advantage of the unique marketplace, partners API, recurring billing and data storage features.

-High volume merchants may qualify for customized pricing.
+High-volume merchants may qualify for customized pricing.
 Aside from that, though, don’t expect to be able to negotiate.
-Braintree is what it is, and they’re not going to make exceptions for just anyone.
-They’ve already made huge changes to their pricing model to accommodate more merchants, and they did a good job in my opinion.
+Braintree is what it is, and it’s not going to make exceptions for just anyone.
+The company has already made huge changes to its pricing model to accommodate more merchants, and did a good job of it, in my opinion.

 Contract Length and Early Termination Fee:

-You’ll have absolutely no early termination fee with Braintree.
+You’ll have absolutely no early termination fee with Braintree, which makes sense given that it’s a PayPal company.
 You can see the standard Braintree Merchant Agreement if you’re interested.

 Another plus: If you do choose to leave Braintree, you get to take all of your customer data with you.
-Good deal.
+That’s a really good deal.

 Sales and Advertising Transparency:

 With such a simple pricing structure, Braintree has an easy job when it comes to transparency.
-They disclose all rates, fees, and important contractual stipulations in plain sight, with absolutely no surprises.
+It discloses all rates, fees, and important contractual stipulations in plain sight, with absolutely no surprises.

 The much tougher task here is properly describing all of Braintree’s many features and customization options.
 It’s a big job, but Braintree performs outstandingly.
-Their website is very well organized, with answered to just about every question you could conceive of.
+The website is very well organized, with answers to just about every question you could conceive of.

-Braintree doesn’t have thousands of independent agents hitting the pavement to try to sell their products.
-All salespeople are in-house as far as I know, and they know the Braintree products inside and out.
+Braintree doesn’t have thousands of independent agents hitting the pavement to try to sell its products.
+All salespeople are in-house, as far as I know, and they know the Braintree products inside and out.
 This is an optimal sales situation.

 Customer Service and Technical Support: